23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Santa Barbara Pier near sunset long shadows casting and usa flags waving in wind

-Santa Barbara is known as the 'American Riviera' and with its Spanish colonial influences and living in a Mediterranean climate, you'll understand why!
+Santa Barbara is known as the "American Riviera," and with its Spanish colonial influences and Mediterranean climate, it's easy to see why!

-Upscale, classy and a popular tourist destination, Santa Barbara is the perfect place to pull over and relax for a day or two.
+Upscale, elegant and a popular tourist destination, Santa Barbara is the perfect place to park the car and relax for a day or two.

-When planning your itinerary, consider a day trip to Channel Islands National Park, just 20 miles off the coast of Santa Barbara.
+When planning your trip, be sure to consider a day trip to Channel Islands National Park, located just 20 miles off the Santa Barbara coast.

-If you're traveling with kids, the Santa Barbara Zoo is highly rated and just a few miles out of town.
+If you're traveling with children, the Santa Barbara Zoo is highly rated and located a few miles outside of town.

-By the way, Santa Barbara also has wines handled by SoCalization, so please check it out!
+By the way, Santa Barbara also carries wines in SoCalization, so be sure to check them out too!

-Duration: Half day to 2 full days, depending on time frame
+Duration: Half a day to two full days depending on time slot

-Suggested Places to Stay: Near Santa Barbara - Harbor House Inn or Harbor View Inn
+Recommended places to stay: Near Santa Barbara - Harbor House Inn or Harbor View Inn

 21. Los Angeles